 While preparing the FPP, consortia are strongly encouraged to keep in touch with the Public Authorities in all participating countries in order to ensure that your proposal fits within each country’s priorities and funding rules.
 For contact details, go to the funding page.

-- Provision of administrative information via the PENTA/EURIPIDES² Project Zone
+- Provision of administrative information via the PENTA and EURIPIDES² Project Zone

-The FPP Annex template (including guidelines), together with tutorials and support materials covering FPP submission can be downloaded from the Call documents page.
-Please ensure that you use the correct template for a PENTA, EURIPIDES² or co-labelled project submission.
+The PENTA-EURIPIDES FPP Annex template (including guidelines), together with tutorials and support materials covering FPP submission can be downloaded from the Call documents page in the Project Zone.

-EURIPIDES² FPP’s are evaluated by the Technical and Evaluation Committee and the EURIPIDES² Public Authorities based on the guidance given in the FPP Annex and National Authority funding procedures.
+All submitted FPP’s are evaluated by a Technical Expert Group and the PENTA- EURIPIDES² Public Authorities based on the guidance given in the EURIPIDES² – PENTA FPP Annex and National Authority funding procedures.

 Labelling and Funding